 OK, so when I say “know” how to do, I am not saying become an expert and teach courses on these things at the University of Babawala.
-I am simply saying that you should have a good idea of how they work, what goes into making something with them, how to fire up, how to start them or otherwise get them going, working, moving or operating correctly.
+I am simply saying that you should have a good idea of how they work, what goes into making something with them, how to fire up, how to start them or otherwise get them going, working, moving, or operating correctly.

-In fact, what I am saying is that you should probably have the “Dummies” book on your shelf for every item here if they make one.
+What I am saying is that you should probably have the “Dummies” book on your shelf for every item here if they make one.

 Now, on with the show!